 These tips can really mean the difference between getting the move there and then or struggling for weeks on end.
 Your instructor is there to help you learn, so think of them as a pole dance resource.

 There is nothing worse than paying for something that you don’t enjoy.
 Learning to pole dance is meant to be fun rather than a hassle.

 It is important to remember that your instructor was once new to pole dance and although they may be able to show you lots and lots of moves, they were once new to pole dance too, and also struggled with beginner pole moves.

 Why not think of it as motivation?
 If your instructor is that good, you will be too!

 Immerse Yourself In The World Of Pole Dance

-You will have so much fun and motivation if you really give pole dancing your all.
+Turn up and really give pole dancing your all.